naxxfish/pfint/README.md

 		'port' : 9500
 	})

 PFInt gives off lots of events and things.
-It can also be synchronously queried.
+It can also be queried.

 ### Methods
 There are a coupe of methods you can use